-1 INTRODUCTION

-1.1 Objective

-The purpose of the verification audit activity was to conduct an independent assessment of the Jari/Amapá REDD+ Project ("the project") to determine whether the quantification of GHG emission reductions for the project during the period 14 February 2011-14 February 2012 ("the monitoring period") complies with the verification criteria, as set out in the guidance documents listed in Section 1.2 of this report.

-1.2 Scope and Criteria

-In accordance with Section 4.3.4 of ISO 14064-3:2006, the scope was defined as follows:

-- The project and its baseline scenarios; - The physical infrastructure, activities, technologies and processes of the project; - The GHG sources, sinks and/or reservoirs that are applicable to the project; - The types of GHGs that are applicable to the project; and - The reporting period, as discussed in Section 5 of this report.
+1 INTRODUCTION 1.1 Objective The purpose of the validation audit activity was to conduct an independent assessment of the Jari/Amapá REDD+ Project ("the project") to determine whether the project complies with the validation criteria, as set out in the guidance documents listed in Section 1.2 of this report.
+1.2 Scope and Criteria In accordance with Section 4.3.4 of ISO 14064-3:2006, the scope was defined as follows: - The project and its baseline scenarios; - The physical infrastructure, activities, technologies and processes of the project; - The GHG sources, sinks and/or reservoirs that are applicable to the project; - The types of GHGs that are applicable to the project; and - The project crediting period, as discussed in Section 3.1.4 of this report.